User-Bird/mini-boutique/README.md

 ------------------------------------------- 1/7 :
 in : product.ts
-  -this :
+this :
 ```typescript
 import { Observable, tap, catchError, throwError } from 'rxjs';
 ```
 changed to:
 ```typescript
 import { Observable, tap, catchError, throwError, map } from 'rxjs';
 ```